 Hawaii // Meeting Ziggy Marley

-In 2009, Thompson’s productions sent out an invitation for some artists, including myself, to join Ziggy Marley on stage in the small and big Island of Maui and Waikiki.
+In 2009, Thompson’s productions sent out an invitation for to join Ziggy Marley on stage in the small and big Island of Maui and Waikiki.
 That was a great adventure ‘cause the son of Bob, Ziggy, is also my inspiration.
 It was an honor to perform on the same stage with such an amazing artist.
 While we were in Hawaii I spent time with Joseph Israel, Black Diamond, Rovleta Frazer, and some of the locals.
 We went to some of Ziggy Marley’s conference and also attended his acoustics events.

 I remember this one experience I had, while walking in the back stage to rehearsal.
 I was walking with my guitar there was a van parked near the stage on the field, and in that van was Ziggy Marley sitting there in a pair of shorts, a t-shirt, his locks in his hat, just relaxing, I’m guessing meditating.
 I stopped for a minute to say hello, but I kept on going.
 I asked myself, “why didn’t I speak to him a little longer?”
 I guess I was still in shock from being right next to my biggest idol.
 I thought he was tired because so many people come up to him, so I decided to let him have his peace, and didn’t disturb him before the show.